If you have come across this article, you are likely planning to get some money in the bank.

-Stock Advisor is also very intuitive, with each recommendation being categorized into the following categories:
+Stock Advisor is very intuitive.
+Each recommendation is categorized into the following categories:

-These are foundational companies that Tom and David believe are appropriate for any new investor (these would be great additions to your index funds).
+These are foundational stocks.
+Tom and David see them as appropriate for new investors.
+These stocks would be great additions to your index funds.

 Each month Tom and David choose five stocks each that they consider “best buys.”

-Stock Advisor suggests that you invest in at least three starter stock recommendations from the start.
+Stock Advisor suggests that from the start you invest in three stock recommendations.

-Given the track record of David and Tom, we consider Stock Advisor a “must have” for any investor.
+Given the track record of David and Tom, Stock Advisor a “must have” for any investor.